Haystack Cookies are easy no-bake cookies that are ready in under 20 minutes! Perfect when you need to make a treat for a party in a pinch!

 Variations

-- Chocolate chips: You can mix in any flavor of chocolate chips you would like, but I’d recommend semi-sweet chocolate chips, peanut butter chips, white chocolate chips or dark chocolate chips.
-Also mini chocolate chips would distribute better in the small cookies.
+- Chocolate chips: You can mix in any flavor of chocolate chips you would like, but I’d recommend trying semi-sweet chocolate chips, peanut butter chips, white chocolate chips, or rich dark chocolate chips.
+You can also mix in pieces of chopped fudge.

 - Marshmallows: Stir in some mini marshmallows, or make your own Homemade Marshmallows from scratch.